Funding opportunity

 Guidance

-The equipment you’re requesting will hopefully run for many years.
-But this will have cost implications for regular maintenance and consumables.
-Show you understand the cost implications of having the machine and have put in place good practice to manage them.
+The equipment requested will hopefully run for many years.
+This will have cost implications for regular maintenance and consumables.
+Show you understand the cost implications of having the equipment and have put in place good practice to manage it.

 Environmental sustainability will be one of the assessment criteria and applicants must show that they have provided due consideration to a move towards lower impact solutions and that the choice of equipment and the proposed management plans will aim to minimize the environmental impact of the equipment.
 You should ensure that your plan addresses the specific considerations for this equipment and not just the broader environmental strategy of the facility or department.